SJLewer/Election_Analysis/README.md

      ![CandidateVotes](https://user-images.githubusercontent.com/90986041/135736572-b93c699f-6947-4382-abec-2686ac56fa91.png)

 ## Election-Audit Summary
 Candidates and their supporters anxiously await the results after each election.
-Historically, election results have been manually tabulated and analyzed.
+Historically, election results have been manually tabulated and analyzed using Excel.
 Manually processing large amounts of information is not only time-consuming, it is prone to error.
-The introduction of this script is a game-changer!
-It accurately reads the data files, tabulates the vote counts, and analyzes the results within seconds.
+The introduction of this Python script is a game-changer!
+It accurately reads the data files, tabulates the vote counts, and analyzes the results automatically within seconds.
+Additionally, it's use can be expanded for other congressional precincts, senatorial precincts, and local races.

-In its current state, the script processes data for one district at a time using a source file called "election_results.csv" and an output file called "election_results.txt".
+In its current state, the script processes data for one precinct at a time using a source file called "election_results.csv" and an output file called "election_results.txt".

 With minor modifications it can be utilized for other elections: